the-turing-way/the-turing-way/continuous_integration.md

 - Helps bugs to be found early, minimizing their damage and making them easier to fix
 - Keeps project contributors up to date with each other's work so they can benefit from it as soon as possible
 - Encourages users to write tests
-- Automates running of tests, saving time
+- Automates running of tests
 - Ensures tests are run frequently

 <a name="What_is_continuous_integration"></a>